imagej/imagej.github.io/_pages/news/2016-12-20_-_Fiji_+_KNIP_hackathon.md

     -   Viewer panels have overlays: minimaps, intensity, etc.
     -   ROI overlays can also be provided
     -   Panels are just JPanels
-    -   {% include person content='Pietzsch' %} says most of the backend has already been developed in BDV
+    -   {%- include person id='tpietzsch' -%} says most of the backend has already been developed in BDV
     -   [ThreeDViewer](/plugins/sciview) should reuse more of [BigDataViewer](/plugins/bdv)'s UI components
     -   GUI tools/widgets will go into scijava-ui-swing
-    -   {% include person content='skalarproduktraum' %} will continue to develop Scenery for the core 3D rendering functionality
+    -   {%- include person id='skalarproduktraum' -%} will continue to develop Scenery for the core 3D rendering functionality